jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 9 - Co-ordination, Scheduling and resource management.md

 ### Optimisation Tips
 When writing distributed programs, we need to consider how best to use our resources.
 When writing code for a single PC, we don't have to generally think about the best way to parallelise a program.
 To provide an example, a loop would normally be done one iteration after another (until completed).

 On highly parallelised architectures, this is inefficient - one node is doing the work while the others are left unused.
 A loop which repeats 1000 times would be better written as the same procedure on 1000 different nodes.
-As a result we need to optimise code
+As a result we need to optimise code to best use parallelised resources - the *loop* construct is a good candidate for this.

+#### Optimising *loops* for parallelisation